-4.4 Partnership working - Collaboration
+4.5 Partnership working - Collaboration

 The University has always maintained very strong relationships with other HEIs in the region.
 This is particularly to ensure school, college and university resources are not duplicated and are targeted appropriately.
-We also collaborate with other UK research-intensive universities on programmes such as Realising Opportunities, as part of our aim to encourage geographical mobility of students from under-represented groups.
+We also collaborate with other universities on programmes such as Pathways to Law, as part of our aim to encourage geographical mobility of students from under-represented groups.